area9innovation/flow9/tools/dsl/readme.md

 - Add DSL for test cases for all of the above
 - Add DSL for grammar rewriting
 - Add DSL for macros/compile evaluation
+- Add DSL for layout

+Reltable:

+- Operators: col, line, paragraph, "bubble up" for headings
+- Context: Some grid, table or similar

 ## Speedrun towards DB